RyanVaseem/RyanVaseem/README.md

-# Hi, I'm Ryan Vaseem 👋
+# Hi, I'm Ryan Vaseem 👋 Wlecom to my Github

-🎓 I'm a Computer Science student at Stevens Institute of Technology, graduating in 2026 (junior by credit).
+I'm a Computer Science student at Stevens Institute of Technology, graduating in 2026 (senior by credit, completing my degree in 3 years).
 I'm passionate about software engineering, machine learning, and building impactful tools for real-world problems.

 ---